What you'll learn

 Generate code

-Next, let's hook up the new generator with the sample app.
-First, we'll remove the old code that imports the new block generator properties and assigns them to the javascriptGenerator.
+Next, hook up the new generator with the sample app.
+First, remove the old code that imports the new block generator properties and assigns them to the javascriptGenerator.
 Remove these lines from src/index.js:

 // Remove these lines!

-import {generator} from './generators/javascript';
+import {forBlock} from './generators/javascript';

 import {javascriptGenerator} from 'blockly/javascript';

-Then, we need to import the new generator:
+Now import the new generator:

 import {jsonGenerator} from './generators/json';